 for all $x\in \C$, which triggers more assumptions on $V$.
+Indeed, for $x=e_\C$, i.e. the identity of $\C$, we obtain that $V\pi(e_\C)V^*$ is a projection that commutes with $\pi(\C)$ (note that we do not know a priori that $\pi$ is non-degenerate).

 It is clear that when $V$ is a co-isometry then $[(1) \Rightarrow (2) \Rightarrow (3)]$, whereas when $V$ is an isometry the reverse implications hold.
-Hence, we can say that relation (2) is the linking condition; for this reason we chose relation (2) to play the role of the covariance relation throughout this paper.
+Hence, we can say that relation (2) is the linking condition; for this reason we choose relation (2) to play the role of the covariance relation throughout this paper.
 Going even further we examine the ``adjoint'' of this relation, i.e.

-By considering non-selfadjoint universal operator algebras we show how these relations arise in a natural way (see definition \ref{main def}).
-Unlikely to \cite{Exel03} we do not assume the existence of a transfer operator, which would lead to a restriction of the class of the representations we examine.
-On the other hand this aspect has the advantage of being more flexible, hence it is applicable for numerous crossed products, such as Stacey's crossed product $\C \rtimes_\ga^1\bbN$ as is defined in \cite[Definition 3.1]{Sta93} and $\U(\C,\ga)$ as is defined in \cite[Definition 4.4]{Exel03}.\\

-In this paper, we present four different choices for defining the semicrossed product of a unital $\ca$-algebra $\C$ by a unital *-homomorphism $\alpha$ of $\C$ (see definition \ref{main def}).
-To do so, we define $\ell^1$-Banach algebras associated to the \emph{dynamical system} $(\C,\ga)$, and we take a supremum seminorm over a collection of its representations.
-Then a standard procedure of completing the quotient (of a Banach algebra with the kernel of the seminorm) gives the operator algebras that we examine.